-The main parameter of interest in equation (2) is δ , the effect of municipalities' wider exposure to the arrival of refugees in the 1945-1949 US occupation zone.
+The main parameter of interest in equation (2) is $\delta$ , the effect of municipalities' wider exposure to the arrival of refugees in the 1945-1949 US occupation zone.
 If agglomeration economies range beyond municipality borders, higher levels of wider exposure to the arrival of refugees in the US occupation zone should result in higher levels of productivity, wages, income, and rents today.
-The measure of wider exposure to the arrival of refugees
+The measure of wider exposure to the arrival of refugees in the US occupation zone in equation (2), $exp_m^{(10)}$ , is obtained by subtracting 0.5 from the 1939 population share within a 10 km radius of m in what became the 1945-1949 US

-16Appendix Figure C2 illustrates the construction and distribution of our measure of wider exposure.
+&lt;sup>16Appendix Figure C2 illustrates the construction and distribution of our measure of wider exposure.
 If the radius is taken so small that no neighboring municipality is within the circle, the population share equals to one for municipalities in the US occupation zone and to zero for municipalities in the French occupation zone.
 Hence, the population share becomes an indicator of the occupation zone in this case.

-17The correlation coefficient between pre-WWII population and the number of refugees is 0.92 within the border region we focus on and 0.85 for the whole of Baden-Württemberg.
+&lt;sup>17The correlation coefficient between pre-WWII population and the number of refugees is 0.92 within the border region we focus on and 0.85 for the whole of Baden-Württemberg.

-in the US occupation zone in equation (2), $exp_m^{(10)}$, is obtained by subtracting 0.5 from the 1939 population share within a 10 km radius of m in what became the 1945-1949 US occupation zone.
-Subtracting 0.5 (or any other number) does not affect the estimate of δ .
-However, it changes the interpretation of the parameter θ on the indicator USzone for municipalities located in the 1945-1949 US occupation zone.
+occupation zone.
+Subtracting 0.5 (or any other number) does not affect the estimate of $\delta$ .
+However, it changes the interpretation of the parameter $\theta$ on the indicator USzone for municipalities located in the 1945-1949 US occupation zone.
 This parameter now captures the effect for a (hypothetical) municipality that is on the former US side of the border, but close enough to the border that half of the 1939 population within a 10 km radius is on what became the French side of the border.
-As a result, θ now captures the effect of being located on the US rather than the French side of the 1945-1949 border, controlling for agglomeration economies associated with wider exposure to the arrival of refugees in the US occupation zone.
+As a result, $\theta$ now captures the effect of being located on the US rather than the French side of the 1945-1949 border, controlling for agglomeration economies associated with wider exposure to the arrival of refugees in the US occupation zone.